kids

 Spread the love

-Last year I wrote a post about affordable items that can serve as 10 Fun Stocking Stuffers Your Kids Will Love for Under $5.
-That blog post got me thinking of other great gift ideas for 2014.
-This year I decided to come up with a list of objects that we as adults consider ordinary, but which will arouse children’s curiosity, and most importantly for us as parents, will keep them busy! 😉 Here’s my new list of household-items-turned-toys as stocking stuffers that will definitely not break your wallet!
+This Christmas, I decided to come up with a list of objects that we as adults consider ordinary, but which will arouse children’s curiosity.
+Most importantly for us as parents, they will keep kids busy! 😉 Here’s my new list of household-items-turned-toys that will make great stocking stuffers for kids.
+Also, they will definitely not break your wallet!

 Read More